Skip to main content

 note

 Private Service Connect endpoints are service specific.
-For each service you wish to connect to, create a separate endpoint.
+For each service to connect to, create a separate endpoint.

 Set up a Private Service Connect connection

-Step 1: Enable Private Service Connect for a service
+Step 1: Enable Private Service Connect for an Aiven service

 Using the Aiven CLI, enable a Private Service Connect for your Aiven service: